Free laptop distribution scheme of the Uttar Pradesh government

 The free laptop distribution scheme (मुफ्त लैपटॉप वितरण योजना) is an initiative of the Government of Uttar Pradesh headed by Akhilesh Singh Yadav of Samajwadi Party to provide ₹100000 for laptops and computer tablets to the students in the state who pass the high school and intermediate examinations to encourage them for higher studies.
 A total of laptops have been distributed by the Government of Uttar Pradesh between 2012 and 2015, making it one of the largest distribution scheme ever imitation by any government in the world.

 History

 This scheme was first introduced by Samajwadi Party in its 2012 Assembly Election manifesto to give free laptops and tablet computers to intermediate and high-school pass outs of 2012 by Akhilesh Yadav.
 After becoming the Chief Minister of Uttar Pradesh, he distributed laptops under this scheme in first three years of his administration.
 In 2015 the government announced to gift free laptops to toppers of each district in Uttar Pradesh.
 A total of 625 high school class and 425 intermediate toppers of session 2014–2015 will be benefitted.
-Between 2012 and 2016 there are nearly 1607000+ laptop distributed where as in single year in 2013 980000+ laptop distributed among student in Uttar Pradesh which is also a record.
+An independent RTI highlighted discrepancies between the purchased laptops and the laptops distributed, pointing to potential corruption.
+The RTI reply stated that between 2012 and 2014, the government had purchased a total of 14,81,118 laptops (2012-13 -- 9,989 laptops and in 2013-14 -- 14,71,129 laptops).
+In 2014-15, no laptops were purchased.
+However, only 6,11,794 laptops were distributed among students.